roqua/documentation/sso/patient_dossier.md

 ### `consumer_key` - The API consumer key you were issued.

 All parties that should be able to generate valid SSO requests are issued two strings: a `consumer_key` and a `consumer_secret`.
 The consumer key is sent as a parameter, so that we know which secret to use while validating the HMAC for the request.
+These pairs of keys can be generated in the RoQua Admin.
+The `consumer_secret` is only shown once after generating, if you forget the key or secret you must invalide the old pair and generate a new pair.

 ### `nonce` - Randomly generated unique token